 New Year’s Day, we ventured all the way out to Key West.
 Key West is the southernmost point of the continental United States, and at the southernmost point of it, you’re only about ninety miles from Cuba.

-This picture of my brother and me is at what claims to be the southernmost beach in the continental US.
-Which means that in this picture, we’re closer to Cuba than we are to another state.
+My sister and I found what claims to be the southernmost beach in the continental US.
+Which means that we were closer to Cuba than we were to another state.
 (I say “claims,” because we saw several different hotels claiming to be the southernmost hotel, so who knows what’s true.)